 - Assigning specific individuals to monitor the cleaning process and improve consistency. - Additional assistants if cleaning protocols are eroding class time. - Staff training on the proper use of PPE. - Staff training on CDC cleaning guidelines. - Using CDC-approved detergents and water or EPA-registered household disinfectants.
-(EPA, 2020). - Disposing of trash in accordance with CDC personal protection guidelines (CDC, 2020). - Following the specific guidelines for cleaning lab equipment (COVID-19 Skilled Trades Touch Point Cleaning Checklist).
+(EPA, 2020). - Disposing of trash in accordance with CDC personal protection guidelines (CDC, 2020). - Following the specific guidelines for vehicle cleaning (COVID-19 Automotive Touch Point Cleaning Checklist).

-Students must:
+Students should:

-- Sign the COVID-19 Lab & Shop Process Acknowledgment. - Be trained on the use of PPE. - Be distanced from each other by at least than six feet.
+- Sign the COVID-19 Lab & Lab Process Acknowledgment. - Be trained on the use of PPE. - Be distanced from each other by at least than six (6) feet.
 Put distancing measures in place before the beginning of class (CDC, 2020).

-- Wear an approved CDC face mask prior to entry and at all times while in the facility (CDC, 2020). - Not share desks, work tools and equipment.
-If shared, these resources must be cleaned and disinfected after each use (OSHA, 2020) - Be immediately separated from others and sent home if they become sick during the day (CDC, 2020)
+- Wear a CDC approved face mask prior to entry and at all times while in the facility (CDC, 2020). - Not share desks, work tools and equipment.
+If shared, these resources must be cleaned and disinfected after each use (OSHA, 2020). - Be immediately separated from others and sent home if they become sick during the day (CDC, 2020).